Raphael2LB/DataAnalysisPorfolio/projects/Excel/Bike Sales/README.md

 3/ CONCLUSIONS:

-At the end of this analysis, we can draw up a persona for a company selling bicycles: the married executive from a big city with a child.
+At the end of this analysis, we can draw up a persona for a company selling bicycles: the married executive from a big city, with a child.

 ![image](https://user-images.githubusercontent.com/130085381/232847789-9995f0b6-e973-4f7e-84ca-b814c4feb8a0.png)

 We make this conclusion following the analysis of international data, however, it is not excluded that our persona varies from one continent to another.
-It is for this reason that we provide a filter by continent, in order to allow the refinement of the investigations.
+It is for this reason that we provide a filter by continent, in order to allow the refinement of the investigations by the direction of our company.